 If you have a few extra things to add into the mix or to top it with, you can go ahead and add them in, too.
 I’ve included all the options below for you.

-- Tomato Paste – mix your spices with 2 Tbsp of tomato paste to make your own curry paste mixture and add a bit more tomato flavour.
+Tomato Paste – mix the spices with 2 Tbsp of tomato paste to make your own curry paste mixture and add a bit more tomato flavour.

-- Brown Sugar or honey, to temper the acidity of the tomatoes, if you like
+Brown Sugar or honey – to temper the acidity of the tomatoes.
+This is optional and you can omit.

-- A little bit of cayenne, red pepper flakes or Kashmiri Chili Powder, if you’d like a little heat in your curry
+Cayenne, red pepper flakes or Kashmiri Chili Powder – this is optional as well, but add if you’d like a little heat in your curry.

-- Dried Fenugreek leaves (Methi) – always a great addition to any Indian curry, if you happen to have dried or frozen around
+Dried Fenugreek leaves (Methi) – always a great addition to any Indian curry, if you happen to have dried or frozen around, it would be a great addition, but this is optional.

 And some garnishes that would be nice if you have any these things on hand …

-- Plain yogurt, fresh cilantro and/or lime slices or wedges
+Plain yogurt, fresh cilantro and/or lime slices or wedges for garnish

 Step by Step Photos